HwantaG/steempoker/README.md

 <https://steemit.com/@pokersteem>

 We can show posting and result sources for pair logic.

 A constant source containing a posting key can not open.

+We just service pokersteem using the "linux crontab".

+### pokersteemPostingResult.js
 ```
 var steem = require('steem');
 var pokerevaluator = require('poker-evaluator');